 Tais Balieiro

-Scenic Provocation
+Scenic provocation

 Guilherme Carvalho

-Sound Operation
+Music and Sound Operation

 We are an independent group that moves into a research dance.